jeju2486/GWAS-GOLD/README.md

 # maskGWAS

-**maskGWAS** is an add-on tool of [unitig-caller](https://github.com/bacpop/unitig-caller) and [pyseer](https://github.com/weecology/pyseer) designed to detect genomic co-variation by masking target genes before performing GWAS to allow informative identification of significant genotype-genotype variation.
+**maskGWAS** is an add-on tool of [unitig-caller](https://github.com/bacpop/unitig-caller) and [pyseer](https://github.com/weecology/pyseer) designed to detect genomic co-variation.
+This works by masking target genes before performing GWAS to identify significant variation associated with target gene carriage.
 It generates unitig files of whole genomes by masking the specified target gene.
-The primary goal is to detect hidden epistatic relationships involving the target gene.

 ## Requirements